Mary Wamaua Waithira Njoroge

 Mary Wamaua Waithira Noroge is a Kenyan politician.
-She is currently Member of Parliament for Maragua Constituency in Murang’a County.
+She is currently a Member of Parliament for Maragua Constituency in Murang’a County.

 Early years and education

 She went to Kamahuha Girls High for her o level certificate and from 1983 to 1991.
 She proceeded to Kigari Teachers Training College and acquired a P1 certificate.
 From 2008 to 2009 she joined the KIHBIT in Kisii to pursue a Diploma in Civil Works-in Road Building.
 From 2014 to 2016 she furthered her education at Gretsa University and undertook a Bachelor of Arts comm.
 Development.

 Career

-She was elected as the member of parliament for Maragua Constituency in 2017.
-She is a member of National Government Constituencies Development Fund Committee in the parliament.
+She was elected as a member of parliament for Maragua Constituency in 2017.
+She is a member of the National Government Constituencies Development Fund Committee in the parliament.

 She was re-elected in the 2022 Kenyan general election.